 Your team may see common failures that can affect any collaborative work.
 Often, these failures stem from changing goals and circumstances, including new team members joining, reliable team members leaving, and leaders steadfastly clinging to tactics and a culture that has stopped succeeding.
 Clear communication, flexibility, and openness are central to solving these problems.

-The chart below outlines some problems you may face and methods you can use to avoid or solve them when establishing your team's culture.
+The chart below outlines some problems you may face and the methods you can use to avoid or solve them when establishing your team's culture.

 Sources: Lead Change Group (2017), Nelson Boyce (2017), David Greenspan (2016),Tucker McCrady (2016), Marvin Menzies (2016)